SaschaZeGerman/loginbuddy/README.md

 Open a browser and open loginbuddy at **http://your-hostname**.

+# Loginbuddy live

+I am running the latest version of loginbuddy here: [http://loginbuddy.net](http://latest.loginbuddy.net).
+It only supports the
+'fake' provider, but it may help getting an idea how it works.
+If the URL is not working, I am trying figure out something new.

 # Current state

 Loginbuddy does not support all described features yet.
 Here is a high level (short) list of things that need to be done first: